jardelgcunha/jardelgcunha/README.md

 <hr/>

 - 🌎 I'm Software Developer Intern at Rádio Globo in Rio de Janeiro, Brazil
-- 📚 I study Analysis and System Development (last period) at the University of Candido Mendes
+- 📚 I'm graduating in System Analysis and Development (last period) at the University of Candido Mendes
 - 💻 2 years of experience in Front-end and Back-end

 <hr/>